 Lily family (Liliaceae)

 Cultivation: The preference is full sun and moist to slightly dry conditions.
-This plant grows readily in soil that contains loam, sand, or gravelly material; it forms vegetative colonies more readily in soil that is sandy or slightly gritty.
-Wild Asparagus appears to have fewer problems with disease than some cultivated varieties.
-It can spread aggressively in some situations and appears to resist the herbicides that are applied along railroad tracks.
+This plant grows readily in soil that contains loam, sand, or gravelly material; it forms clonal colonies more readily in soil that is sandy or somewhat loose and gritty.
+Growth and develop during the late spring and early summer is very rapid.
+When the vernal stems are about 6" long, they can be cut at their bases and prepared like cultivated asparagus.
+However, the soil should not be contaminated with toxic chemicals; contaminated soil is common along roadsides and railroads.
+Wild Asparagus appears to have fewer problems with disease organisms than some cultivated varieties of asparagus.
+This plant can spread aggressively in some situations, and it is resistant to some commonly-applied herbicides (e.g., those targeting dicots).

 Photographic Location: Along a railroad in Champaign, Illinois.

-Comments: Wild Asparagus is an odd-looking plant of the Lily family with insignificant scale-like leaves.
-Its fern-like appearance is the result of the whorled filiform branchlets, which are not true leaves.
-Although the flowers are produced in abundance on healthy plants, they are not very showy.
-While most dioecious plants in Illinois are wind-pollinated, Wild Asparagus is an exception because it is insect-pollinated.
+Comments: Wild Asparagus is the same species as the asparagus that is cultivated in gardens, except that it has escaped into uncultivated areas, where it often persists.
+This is an odd-looking plant of the Lily family with insignificant scale-leaves and a spindly appearance.
+What appears to be needle-like leaves along the stems, are whorls of linear stemlets; these stemlets are not true leaves.
+Although the flowers are produced in abundance on large healthy plants, they are not very showy.
+Most dioecious plants in Illinois with either all male or all female flowers are wind-pollinated.
+However, Wild Asparagus is an exception because it is insect-pollinated.